 Depression is a mental health condition or mental illness often marked by depressive symptoms such as sadness, low mood, and negative thinking.
-It may not only affect how someone thinks and feels but also affect a person’s life, including their self-esteem, productivity, family life, or ability to take care of themselves.
+Its symptoms may not only affect how depressed individuals think and feel but also their self-esteem, productivity, family life, physical health, or ability to take care of themselves.

 Because depression may affect how people see themselves and the world around them, some scientists hypothesized whether what a depressed person is seeing is a distorted image or a heightened sense of reality.
 This question sits behind the hypothesis of depressive realism.
-Although there may not be a defined answer to the debate, psychologists have had an interest in researching the concept of depressive realism for decades.
+Although there may not be a defined answer to the debate, psychologists have had an interest in researching the depressive realism hypothesis for decades.

 Depressive realism is a psychological hypothesis that asserts that depressed individuals may be more accurate in their assessments of certain situations.
 This belief is in contrast to what is known as “optimistic bias,” in which some people may see the world in a more positive light when things are going wrong.

 The depressive realism hypothesis was first proposed by L. B. Alloy and L. Y. Abramson in the late 1970s.
-Their initial experiment aimed to test this hypothesis and determine whether depressed college students attending university might have a more realistic outlook than others.
+Their initial experiment aimed to test this hypothesis and determine whether depressed college students attending university might have a more realistic outlook than others, aka depressive realism.

 Numerous studies in experimental psychology have been conducted since Alloy and Abramson first developed the idea of depressive realism.
 This area of investigation may go against modern psychology, as many psychologists believe that people with depression are prone to cognitive distortions (a type of self-deception) that make their thinking less realistic.
 Understanding the degree to which people with depression think realistically may give therapists, psychologists, and psychiatrists vital information to help better treat their patients.